 The black glass layers between the clear glass make it look like the building's off to a black-tie event as the star guest

 The Dagenham piece was bettered in terms of crassness by a really in-depth and fascinating piece of quality journalism entitled: ‘Louise Redknapp: Jamie Redknapp’s ex, puts on an eye-popping display in thong and lace bra’.
 This carried the byline of Andrea Tonks.
 She must be very proud.
 So must be Louise Redknapp for giving her the story and being reduced to 'someone's ex'.

-The Daily Express building is better than that.
-Now re-invented, tightened and tidied as an office space, it is classier than its parent newspaper.
+The Daily Express building, re-invented, tightened and tidied, is far classier than its parent newspaper.

 The Great Ancoats Street building was completed in 1939 and designed by Sir Owen Williams.
 Williams also designed the spectacular Boots D10 Building in Nottingham and Spaghetti Junction in the West Midlands amongst many other buildings and structures.
 He was involved with similar Express buildings in London and Glasgow, but in Manchester he was in complete control as both engineer and architect.
 The Daily Express building here was his masterpiece.
 In some respects, at eighty years of age, the Grade II* listed beauty looks more modern than anything designed since in Manchester.

 This building is all about elegance and verve.
 There’s a beautiful swish and swoosh to the structure with graceful curves at the corners.
 Externally it’s pin-sharp, glamorous even.
 The black glass layers between the clear glass make it look like it's off to a black-tie event as the star guest.